gillespilon/machine_learning/machine_learning.md

 4. Does overfitting occur when you create a model that is too complex or too simple?
 Too complex
 5. Before making a prediction on out-of-sample data, should you retrain the model on all available training data?
 Yes

+## Lesson 06 Data Science Pipeline: pandas, seaborn, scikit-learn

+Objectives

+- How do I use the pandas library to read data into Python?
+- How do I use the seaborn library to visualized data?
+- What is linear regression and how does it work?
+- How do I train and interpret a linear regression model in scikit-learn?
+- What are some evaluation metrics for regression problems?
+- How do I choose which features to include in my model?

+How do I use the pandas library to read data into Python?

+    data_path = "advertising.csv"
+    data = pd.read_csv(filepath_or_buffer = data_path)

+- A DataFrame contains rows and columns
+- A Series is a single column of rows
+- What are the features?

+    - TV: advertising dollars spent on TV for a single product in a given market (in thousands of dollars)
+    - Radio: advertising dollars spent on radio
+    - Newspaper: advertising dollars spent on newspaper

+- What is the response?

+    - Sales: sales of a single product in a given market (in thousands of items)

+- What else do we know?

+    - This is a regression problem because the response variable is continuous.
+    - There are 200 observations (represented by the rows) and each observation is a single market.

+How do I use the seaborn library to visualized data?

+What is linear regression and how does it work?

+How do I train and interpret a linear regression model in scikit-learn?

+What are some evaluation metrics for regression problems?

+How do I choose which features to include in my model?

 # Master Machine Learning with scikit-learn

 These are notes from Kevin Markham's course.